 Historically experience designers have looked to understand desires from a user perspective -i.e. “What’s in this (interaction) for me?” but reframing that approach and looking at it from a life perspective we can probe and ask questions such as “What’s in it for we?” – ‘we’ being an individuals wider eco-system of beliefs, passions, family or environmental concerns.

 By reframing that starting point we can better look to understand if that desire can be met from a feasibility perspective – i.e. can our client meet those desires?
 Does their technical, production or logistical infrastructure and processes enable (for example), the use of less fuel in their supply chain, more reusable raw materials or carbon-neutral server farms?

-Alongside that we can work with clients to understand if they can generate revenue from these more life centered needs.
+Alongside that, we can work with clients to understand if they can generate revenue from these more life-centred needs.
 Is it feasible?
 Can they partner with an organisation that will resell their goods so they are able to offer customers an ‘end of product life’ service?
 Will this example deliver longer-term customer value?

 These steps and conversations are far from impossible and becoming more of a necessity.
 A change in collective focus caused by economic and societal demands (highlighted and caused by the impact of Covid-19) mean that we have to design technology and experiences that touch on wider human on and offline eco-systems.

-The advent of technologies such as personalised AI, invisible interfaces and biometric technology provide ample opportunities to better understand personal and individual intrinsic motivations and if used within the Desirability, Feasibility, Viability framework.
+The advent of technologies such as personalised AI, invisible interfaces and biometric technology provides ample opportunities to better understand personal and individual intrinsic motivations and if used within the Desirability, Feasibility, Viability framework.